 The North Korean won is in theory forbidden to foreign tourists.
-But there’s always ways to lay one’s hands on a few of them if one is interested (like I was).
+But there are always ways to lay one’s hands on a few if one is interested (like I was).

 He asked me where was I from, and was quite surprised when I told him I was from Colombia.

 -“In all these years I’ve seen people from the United States, Europe, Asia and even Brazil… but never a Colombian”.